dobtco/omniauth-ldap/README.md

   - [x] param passed through
   - [ ] tests added
   - [ ] omniauth-ldap README updated with new config options
-- [ ] Fix issue where frozen strings are passed to pyu-ruby-sasl.
-The sasl gem does some in-place operations on config strings, but omniauth-ldap passes in config strings as frozen strings
-  - [x] implementation
-  - [ ] upstream

 == LDAP